Radhach9027/NetworkClient/README.md

 ```

 ### Creating a sample multi-part upload request:
-* In order to achieve this we need to create an endpoint and conform NetworkMultipartUploadRequestProtocol to it.
+* In order to achieve this we need to create an endpoint and conform to NetworkMultipartUploadRequestProtocol to it.

 ```
 import Foundation